April 1, 2025

 Short-form video sharing sites are driving down our attention spans.
 On YouTube in particular, viewers decide whether to continue watching your videos within just a few seconds.
 A strong hook is what convinces them to stick around.
 Only then can you turn them into loyal fans, subscribers, or buyers of your product.

 Play around with your repurposed clip to find the most engaging hook.
 You could use Descript to stitch together the intro from your original YouTube video with the clipped section, or cut to a piece of footage where you say something powerful, entertaining, or scroll-stopping.
 Another option is to treat your Short as the teaser for your main video.
+For instance, if you have a cooking tutorial, you could extract the moment when you share a crucial tip or technique as a Short.

 Here's a great example from creator Maria Foleo who starts the YouTube Short with a short and snappy statement: